Coronavirus Pandemic: Business as usual at SMF, officials say

-Despite President Donald Trump declaring a national emergency on Friday, due to the coronavirus pandemic, Sacramento International Airport public information officer Samantha Mott said operations at the facility continue to be routine.
+Despite President Donald Trump declaring a national emergency on Friday due to the coronavirus outbreak, Sacramento International Airport public information officer Samantha Mott said operations at the facility continue to be routine.

 “The airport is running normally but we have changed a couple of things to protect the health and safety of passengers,” said Mott on Friday afternoon.